time4tea/gopro-dashboard-overlay/docs/windows.md

 I would recommend Python 3.11 - as there are known problems with package dependencies on Python 3.12.
 If you have luck installing on 3.12 please let me know.

+Sometimes, on Windows only, errors are not printed to the console as they should be.
+Suggestions are welcomed for why this happens.

 ## Installation

 ```shell